1948 Campeonato Profesional

 The 1948 Campeonato Profesional was the first season of Colombia's top-flight football league.
-The tournament was started on August 15th, with the match Atlético Municipal against Universidad.
-10 teams compete against one another and played each weekend until December 19th.
+The tournament was started on 15 August, with the match between Atlético Municipal and Universidad.
+Ten teams competed against one another and played each weekend until 19 December.

+Independiente Santa Fe were the champions, after earning 27 points in 18 matches played.
+Atlético Junior were the runners-up and Deportes Caldas ended in third place.
+Striker Alfredo Castillo, who played for Millonarios, ended as the season's top scorer.

 Background

-The creation of the Colombian Football Federation dates back to 1924, but it was not until 1948 that succeeded in organizing a professional tournament.
-In the tournament 10 teams signed up (each had to pay a fee of 1,000 pesos): one of Barranquilla, two of Bogotá, two of Cali, two of Manizales, two of Medellín and two of Pereira.
+The creation of the Colombian Football Federation dates back to 1924, but it was not until 1948 that a professional club tournament was played, with the creation of Dimayor on 27 June 1948.
+Ten teams signed up for the tournament, with each one having to pay a fee of 1,000 pesos: one from Barranquilla, three from Bogotá, two from Cali, two from Manizales, and two from Medellín.
 252 players were registered as follows: 182 Colombians, 13 Argentines, 8 Peruvians, 5 Uruguayans, 2 Chileans, 2 Ecuadorians, 1 Dominican and 1 Spanish.

 League system

 Every team played two games against each other team, one at home and one away.
 Teams received two points for a win and one point for a draw.
 If two or more teams were tied on points, places were determined by goal difference.
-The team with the most points is the champion of the league.
+The team with the most points was the champion of the league.